 It is also critical to keep in mind that communications efforts are more than just about raising funds and awareness.
 Marketing can create emotional connections, by allowing your organization to put its ‘stake in the ground’.
-Establishing a strong viewpoint, voice, and your ‘why’ is essential in this crowded landscape.
-It’s no longer just nice to have — it’s a necessity — particularly at a time when nonprofits’ target audiences are actively looking for ways to become more involved and connected.
+Establishing a strong viewpoint, voice, and your ‘why’ is essential in a crowded landscape.
+It’s no longer just nice to have, it’s a necessity — particularly at a time when nonprofits’ target audiences are actively looking for ways to become more involved and connected.

-And now comes the difficult part: deciding how much to spend on marketing verses programs that fulfill your mission.
-Exactly how much time and resources should go to marketing tactics such as PR, direct mail, revamping a website, or hiring someone to refresh your logo or brand?
+And now comes the difficult part: deciding how much to spend on marketing versus programs that fulfill your mission.
+Exactly how much time and resources should go to marketing tactics such as digital marketing, direct mail, a website redesign, or a logo or brand refresh?

 There is a general rule of thumb that says to allocate between 5-15% of your operating budget to marketing.
-It is somewhat surprising to note that almost 20% of non-profits have no firm budget at all – and ‘find’ budget when the need arises.1
+It is somewhat surprising to note that almost 20% of nonprofits have no firm budget at all and ‘find’ budget when the need arises.2

 One major issue that has kept nonprofits from investing more in marketing is the controversial measure that is often used to gauge the effectiveness of nonprofits by charity rating sites — the question of how much of the operating budget goes to overhead expense.
 The old wisdom was that the lower the number, the better run the nonprofit was.

 But is that really true?
 Low overhead leads to a practice of not investing in the nonprofit’s future.
-How can nonprofits be effective using old, outdated equipment, paying sub-market wages, and by not investing in creating impactful marketing & communications that can tell your story to a broad audience, attracting talent, funds, and partners?
+How can nonprofits be effective using outdated equipment, paying sub-market wages, and not investing in impactful marketing and communications to help tell your story to a broader audience, attracting talent, funds, and partners?
 How can limited communications teams effectively manage all facets of various communications channels without support from a creative agency with the right expertise?

-Your marketing goals should directly tie into the organization’s goals for the period.
-For example, an annual goal of ‘raising public awareness’ could directly tie to a measurable PR campaign.
+Your marketing goals and KPIs should directly tie into the organization’s goals for the period.
+For example, an annual goal of ‘raising public awareness’ could directly tie to a measurable digital marketing campaign.
 If your organization doesn’t have goals, well, that’s the first issue to solve.
 Marketing efforts will ladder in and support those goals.

 Marketing goals should also be fluid and ‘living’.
 Adjusting to ensure they are realistic is OK.
-Depending on the experience of your team, goals may need to be tweaked as learnings come in, and to ensure that your budget is as accurate as possible.
-As time passes, the marketing spend can become a much more dialed-in machine, with much better projections about ROI before even starting.
+Depending on your team’s experience, goals may need to be tweaked as learnings come in to ensure that your budget is as accurate as possible.
+As time passes, the marketing spend will become a dialed-in machine, with much better projections around ROI before even starting.

 With renewed faith that marketing and communications investment is a necessity, and by setting firm goals against that spend, your nonprofit’s budget should be positioned to be more defensible.
 But most importantly, the benefits of this investment will be clearer and should improve over time.